gerzonc/gerzonc/README.md

 ##### NOW

-- ✨ Working on amazing apps for 2 clients
+- ✨ Working on amazing apps as freelancer
 - 💻 Working on a personal project
 - 🎹 Learning piano (again)